 As much as I love cooking dinner, I'd rather order takeout than brave the busy grocery stores on weekends.
-That's why I decided to try Hello Fresh, one of the many meal kit delivery services that promise to handle all of the menu planning and food shopping for me.
+That's why I decided to try Hello Fresh, one of the best meal kit delivery services that promises to handle all of the menu planning and food shopping for me.

 Overzealous Hello Fresh ads have interrupted my podcasts for some time, making me skeptical about the honest value and quality of its boxes.
 After getting them delivered to my door for a few weeks, though, I think anyone who enjoys cooking, appreciates fresh ingredients and values convenience will agree that Hello Fresh lives up to the hype.

 But beware: Meal preparation isn't as simple as it seems.
 Hello Fresh assumes you have certain culinary staples accessible and that know your way around the kitchen.
 Or, at the very least, you've minced garlic before.

 Here's what else I learned during my first month with Hello Fresh, why I'm mostly sold on its service and answers to other questions you might have before subscribing.

 Hello Fresh prices